 If you owe a fine at the library, for parking, if you have an academic requirement still to meet, or if you have a financial obligation related to tuition or fees, a hold is placed on your account.
 Holds prevent your diploma and transcripts from being released.
 To find out about any holds or to otherwise address them, please contact the Solution Center at 717.560.8254 or by email.
 The Solution Center is open from 8 am-5 pm Monday-Thursday, 8 am-4 pm on Friday.

-If you have met all academic requirements and have no holds on your account, you will be able to pick up your diploma directly after the ceremony, as you turn in your robe.
-Otherwise, diplomas will be shipped to you at the address given in your Application for Graduation, once the holds are cleared.
+If you have met all academic requirements and have no holds on your account, diplomas will be sent to you electronically on the day of graduation and then a hard copy will be mailed to you within a couple weeks of the ceremony to the address given on your Application for Graduation.

 The graduation cycles for all locations occur every December, Spring/May, and August.